home-automation-india/home-automation-india.github.io/docker-and-self-hosted-apps/the-traefik-stack/the-traefik-stack.md

-## For every new server you must add lavel and network under container
+## For every new server you must add label and network under container

 ```
     labels: